keyes-timothy/teaching-and-vignettes/dimensionality_reduction/dimensionality_reduction.md

 ![t-SNE applied to 3,000 B-cell leukemia cells from 3 different patients.
-Note that the orientation and relative distances between cells from distinct patients are not consistent across different hyperparamter choices.](Figure_3b.png)
+Note that the orientation and relative distances between cells from distinct patients are not consistent across different hyperparameter choices.
+Unlike PCA, t-SNE axes don’t have an intuitive interpretation relative to the original input variables of the dataset.](Figure_3b.png)

 ## Uniform Manifold Estimation and Projection (UMAP).